odoo/owl/doc/store.md

 const post = store.getters.getPost(id);
 ```

+Getters take *at most* one argument.

+Note that getters are cached if they don't take any argument, or their argument
+is a string or a number.

 ### Connecting a Component

 By default, an Owl `Component` is not connected to any store.
 The `connect`